 (In)Divisible is based on interviews from the field with over 125 Americans from across the country and across the political spectrum.
 It explores the causes of polarization in the United States, and addresses the divisions felt along not only political but also socio-economic, geographic, racial and educational lines.

 When Time magazine named Angela Merkel its person of the year for 2015, it called her “chancellor of the free world.”
 When Donald Trump was elected U.S. president nearly a year later, his hostility to supranational institutions, and even the European Union itself, left bulwarks of the liberal order — the United Nations, the World Trade Organization, and NATO — without a champion in the White House.

 Newpolitik is the Bertelsmann Foundation’s comprehensive guide that explores the context in which German foreign and domestic policy is made.

 The Transponder is the Bertelsmann Foundation’s biannual publication focusing on issues that impact the transatlantic relationship.
 The magazine features short-form and long-form articles, interviews, infographics and photo essays that explore topics related to democracy, technology, and geopolitics through a transatlantic lens.
-The Fourth Issue is out now!
+The Fifth Issue is out now!